 Pastry Crust

 - Combine the flour and salt.
-Cut butter directly into the flour.
+Cut the butter directly into the flour.
 Stir to combine.

 - In a separate bowl, whisk the egg, water, and vinegar.

 - Combine all the dough ingredients together.
 If the dough is too dry, add a little water just until it sticks.
-Wrap the dough in plastic wrap and keep it refrigerated for at least 30 minutes.
+Wrap the dough in plastic wrap and refrigerate for at least 30 minutes.

 Pie Filling